XueXinping18/Distributed-Systems-6.824MIT/documents/lec4_note_primary_backup_replication.md

 - Acts as the persistent storage for the primary and backup (akin to a disk).
 - Decides the next primary in the event of a failure using an atomic test-and-set operation.
 - The connection between the hypervisors and this server is crucial, making it a single point of failure.
+No replication on arbitrate server.

 ### Handling Network Partition vs. Fail-Stop